sarasrking/Introduction-to-Jupyter-Notebooks/09 Swimming with Python.md

 In the first line we created a German-French dictionary.
 Because the previous code included English, we could then easily create a French-English dictionary, without having to do it manually.

+For practice, now try different combinations of languages and colours.
+See if you can learn all of these words in the different languages!

+## Discussion

-This is the kind of automation that makes Jupyter Notebooks so handy and efficient as a data wrangling tool.
+The example above shows you the kind of automation that makes Jupyter Notebooks so handy and efficient as a data wrangling tool.

 Can you think of any other applications for this kind of process?
 Have a chat with your partner about any other ways you think this sort of categorising of data might be interesting to you.